Washington State Department of Commerce Cannabis Social Equity Program

 The Commerce Cannabis Social Equity Program

-Your resource for training, mentorship and grant funding
+Training, technical assistance, mentorship and reimbursement grant funding

 As a successful social equity program applicant approved by the Liquor and Cannabis Board (LCB), please proceed with the social equity licensing process.
 Your first step is to register your business with the Secretary of State through Business Licensing Services (BLS).
 You can learn more about the program in our background information section, below.